emma-sax4/emmasax4.info/.notes/structure_of_this_project.md

 Currently, the code is not set up to handle posts that are part of a set **and** contain tags.

+** Please notice that in the code, we need to call a `Set` a `Category`.
+This is in order to make the pagination work as expected.
+A user of the site will view it as a `Set`.

 ## `assets/`

 This directory has three directories, `css/`, `images/`, and `resources/`.
 The `css/` directory contains all of the CSS files in this site.
 They're all called together in `style.scss`.
 The CSS in the project is loaded inside the `_includes/head.html`.
 This site also uses [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/) for a lot of its CSS, including the navigation bar, headers, responsive page, etc.